raubana/AttackOfTheMimics/readme.txt

   How To Play - Mimic
 ================================================================================

-The mimics must kill the mechanics before their tasks are completed to win.
+The mimics must kill the mechanics before they complete their tasks to win.

-The mimic can see a little in the dark.
-They can also toggle between first and third person by hitting their Left-Alt key.
-Futhermore, mimics can sense how close they are to a mechanic, which is shown on the HUD at the bottom-right as the bar labeled PRX (for proximity).
+The mimic can see in the dark a little.
+They can also toggle between first and third person perspective by pressing their walk key (Default: Left-Alt).

-The mimics have two tools:
+The mimics have only one tool, but several abilities:

-1)  Claws
+1)  Attack

-    Press your primary fire button (Default: Mouse Left Button) to attack whatever is in front of you.
+    Press your primary fire (Default: Mouse Left Button) to attack.

     By default, the claws do 15 damage.
 However, the claws can do up to 4 times this amount of damage if the conditions are right.